 We offer GCSE Music, A-level Music and A-level Music Technology.
 We also provide appropriate tuition by specialist teachers in the Music School.

 Music Technology at A-level caters for those students who have enjoyed studying music at GCSE level and are interested in furthering their knowledge of popular Music.
 There is a well-equipped recording studio with seven workstations which run the latest professional software.
-Here, students can learn to record their own performances as well as write their own dance tracks.
+Here, students can learn to record their own performances as well as write their own dance tracks and film scores.
 There is also a listening exam at the end of this course which is based upon a wide range of music from different periods and styles.

 Below is a video of one of our Sixth Form students playing the piano.